[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 Coffee shops

-- GotBaked: Located in Quezon City, GotBaked is a trendy roastery and coffee bar with delicious coffee specialties for your daily caffeine boost.
-Wifi is stable and fast and you can even borrow an extension cord, in case you need it.
+- Quezon: GotBaked is a trendy roastery and coffee bar offering delicious coffee specialties to help you start your day with a caffeine boost.
+Wifi is stable and fast, and you can even borrow an extension cord, in case you need it.

 🏘 Where to stay in Cebu

-- Cebu City: The city center is a unique mix of the traditional Filipino lifestyle and the modern world.
-You find the new commercial districts with business hubs and shopping malls next to old buildings and traditional museums.
+- Cebu City: The city center is a unique blend of traditional Filipino culture and the modern world.
+You will find new commercial districts with business hubs and shopping malls adjacent to old buildings and traditional museums.
 The city is surrounded by white sand beaches and offers great weekend trips in nature.

-- Lapu-Lapu City: A perfect mix between business and pleasure is Lapu-Lapu city.
-Here you have great diving spots and public beaches but also economic zones.
+- Lapu-Lapu City: A perfect blend of business and pleasure is Lapu-Lapu City.
+Here, you have great diving spots and public beaches, as well as economic zones.

 🧑🏻💻 Where to work from in Cebu